xFrieDSpuDx/SMS-Bulk-Sender/README.md

 The confirmation page also shows much more useful error messages to help diagnose exactly what went wrong if a fatal error is encountered.</br></br>
 TODO:</br>
 Add functionality to allow for variables in the text message.</br>
-Functionality would be driven from a CSV file used to populate the numbers, the format should be</br></br>
+<del>Functionality would be driven from a CSV file used to populate the numbers, the format should be</br></br>

 Number, Variable 1 Text, Variable 2 text....</br></br>